Absorbing Man: JLA/Avengers

 Absorbing Man appears in JLA/Avengers as a brainwashed minion of Krona.

 Marvel Apes

-An alternate universe variant of Absorbing Man from Earth-95019 appears in Marvel Apes.
+An alternate universe version of Absorbing Man from Earth-95019 appears in Marvel Apes.
 This version is a mandrill called Absorbing Mandrill and a member of the Master Brotherhood of Evil Apes.

 Marvel Zombies

 An alternate version of Carl Creel appears in the Marvel Zombies reality.
 Carl Creel is a zombie working for the zombie Kingpin.
 He battles the interloper Machine Man while in stone form.
 He is tricked into absorbing the weak physicality of the zombie Karnak and Machine Man swiftly destroys his head.

 Old Man Logan

 An alternate version of Carl Creel appears on Earth-807128 during the original Old Man Logan storyline.
-An elderly Hawkeye reveals to Logan that Absorbing Man and Magneto were responsible for killing Thor.
-A flashback also showed that Mysterio used an illusion of him amongst other villains to trick Wolverine into killing his fellow X-Men.
-It is revealed on a map that a group modeled after Absorbing Man called the Creel Gang operates in Georgia.

-In the pages of "Old Man Logan" during the "Dead Man Logan" storyline, some of Absorbing Man's history remains on Earth-21923.
-Old Man Logan was ambushed by the Creel Gang in Georgia upon his return to Earth-21923 in light of the power vacuum caused by the deaths of Red Skull and Hulk.
-They are shown to be bald-headed, wear striped prison pants, and wield ball and chains.
-Logan was able to fight them off.

-Absorbing Man was among the villains that laid a trap for the young heroes in Osborn City.
-They were killed by the insects that were summoned by Dwight Barrett's Ant-Man helmet.
+A group modeled after Absorbing Man called the Creel Gang appears as well.